 The Magic Instruments Team

-Re: Comments, currently we cannot reply to them directly in the thread, so if you do have a question, please send us your questions to firstname.lastname@example.org.
+Re: Comments, currently we cannot reply to them directly in the thread, so if you do have a question, please reach out to us at email@example.com.